Brenham, TX 77833

 Who can get free or reduced-price meals?
 There are various ways students can qualify for free and reduced price meals.
 All children in households receiving benefits from SNAP, FDPIR, or TANF, are eligible for free meals.
 Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.
 Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.
 Children may receive free or reduced price meals if your household’s income is within the limits on the Federal income Eligibility Guidelines.

 Should I fill out an application if I received a letter this school year saying my children are already approved for free meals?
 No, but please read the letter you go carefully and follow the instructions.
-If any children in your household were missing from your eligibility notification, contact Brenham ISD Child Nutrition Department immediately at 979-277-3750.
+If any children in your household are missing from your eligibility notification, contact Brenham ISD Child Nutrition Department immediately at 979-277-3758.

 Can I apply online?
 Yes!
 You are encouraged to complete an online application instead of a paper application if you are able.
 The online application has the same requirements and will ask you for the same information as the paper application.
 Visit School Cafe to begin or to learn more about the online application process.